RMYazdi/Tips/README.md

-The repository introduces useful tips for boosting your ML, CS knowledge.
+The repository introduces useful tips for boosting your ML, CS as well as startup-related knowledge